diantyapitaloka/Bike-Sharing/README.md

 	- cnt: count of total rental bikes including both casual and registered

 ## Associated Task🍓🍋🍐
 1. Regression:
-		Predication of bike rental count hourly or daily based on the environmental and seasonal settings.
+- Predication of bike rental count hourly or daily based on the environmental and seasonal settings.

 2. Event and Anomaly Detection:
-		Count of rented bikes are also correlated to some events in the town which easily are traceable via search engines.
+- Count of rented bikes are also correlated to some events in the town which easily are traceable via search engines.
-		For instance, query like "2012-10-30 washington d.c." in Google returns related results to Hurricane Sandy.
-Some of the important events are identified in [1].
-Therefore the data can be used for validation of anomaly or event detection algorithms as well.
+- For instance, query like "2012-10-30 washington d.c." in Google returns related results to Hurricane Sandy.
+Some of the important events are identified in.
+- Therefore the data can be used for validation of anomaly or event detection algorithms as well.

 ## Defining Question🍓🍋🍐
 1. How is the trend in the number of bike-sharing rides in recent years?